amerand/CANDID/README.md

 [Antoine Mérand](mailto:amerand-at-eso.org) and [Alexandre Gallenne](mailto:agallenn-at-eso.org)

 ### Python dependencies
-python2.7, numpy, scipy, matplotlib and pyfits (or astropy)
+Python 2.7 or 3.7, Numpy, Scipy, Matplotlib and astropy (for reading FITS files).

 ### LICENCE (BSD)

-Copyright (c) 2015-2017, Antoine Mérand
+Copyright (c) 2015-2018, Antoine Mérand
 All rights reserved.

 Redistribution and use in source and binary forms, with or without